sdr-enthusiasts/docker-vesselalert/README.md

 Docker container providing social media notification for Vessels that are received with @jvde-github's excellent [AIS-Catcher](https://github.com/jvde-github/AIS-catcher) package.
 Builds and runs on `arm64`, `armv7/armhf`, and `amd64/x86`.

-Initially, only posts to [Mastodon](https://airwaves.social) are supported.
+Currently, posts to [Mastodon](https://airwaves.social) and Discord are supported.
 We can consider adding additional social media targets upon request.
 Post an Issue or vote up an existing feature request.

 ## Prerequisites